 Thank you for taking the time to read this Development Plan.
-We hope Ashburton Airport will continue to benefit our district, and contribute to our attractiveness as a great district in which to live, play and do business.
+Through this process, we hope Ashburton Airport will continue to benefit our district, and contribute to our attractiveness as a great district in which to live, play and do business.